Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- Mimic Finding Shadow ITs Networks that are hidden
 		- Detect Hidden SSIDs when scanning
 			- Create new screen in AR
+			- Make script for popup for new SSID
+				- Ask if it's white or black listed
 		- Have SSIDs become white or black listed
 		- Detect rouge access points
 			- Add these rouge access points to AR screen
 			- when scans, checks if access points SSID matches any known rogue AP SSIDs.

 # Step 8 Plans
 	- Create an Anchor point that the prefabs spawn locations are based
+		- LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
 		- Have a button to drop an anchor
 		- Allow the user to grab ancor and adjust it
 			- This is incase the VR adjusts or resets user's position.
 		- Have these anchors be storeable
 			- Have text editing for these prefabs
 	- Add the following functions to Anchor
 		- Delete Anchor button to delete all prefabs
 		- Ability to move the anchor only on the X & Y axis
 			- Make sure Rotation is locked to avoid slanted objects
 		- A button to press to edit text
 			- Store the anchor within user's data
 	- Can anchors be inside of anchors?